inoxlang/inox/README.md

 -->

-When a forbidden operation is performed the module panics with an error:\
+Attempting to perform a forbidden operation raises an error:\
 `core: error: not allowed, missing permission: [read path(s) /home/]`

 #### **Isolation of Dependencies**